Organophosphates

 In the 1980s and 1990s, hundreds of farm workers began to report symptoms including fatigue, memory loss, weakness, joint and muscle pain and depression, which they put down to low-level exposure to organophosphates over long periods of time.
 The government's position was to deny that there was a clear link, but in 2000 and 2001, it funded more research into the effects of organophosphate exposure and poisoning.
 The results of some of these studies provided support for the poisoning hypothesis, but the outbreak of a Foot and Mouth Disease epidemic in 2001 led to the postponement of the completion of Government-funded studies until 2006/07.

-Also in the early 1990s, large numbers of soldiers returning from the Gulf War were claiming to be suffering from similar symptoms, which was subsequently dubbed 'Gulf War Syndrome'.
+Also in the early 1990s, large numbers of soldiers returning from the Gulf War claimed to be suffering from similar symptoms, which was subsequently dubbed ‘Gulf War Syndrome’.
 Organophosphates featured prominently among the many theories for the cause of Gulf War Syndrome, with claims that troops had been exposed to some sort of organophosphate pesticide.

 Controversies